 Nicotinic acid.
 Raises HDL cholesterol levels, reduces triglyceride levels, and lowers LDL cholesterol.
 Good news for heart health.

 Riboflavin.
-Four ounces of tempeh provides 23.5% of the Daily Value for riboflavin, while Tofu provides none.
+Four ounces provides 23.5% of the Daily Value for riboflavin, while Tofu provides none.
 Riboflavin plays an important role in producing energy and regenerating a critical liver detoxification enzyme, glutathione.